chocolates/ETH-Algorithm-Lab/notes.md

 > The MaxFlow (MinCost) problem
 >
 > - some quantities are reserved in some sources.
 These quantities want to go to the sinks.
+> - node v: the abstract states.
+For example, each node in _Consecutive Constructions_ (city, in/out)
 > - edge (u, v): the quantity can go from u (abstract state) to v (abstract state)
 > - different decisions <==> different path for the quantities.
 In more details, in most cases, we have decision variables and the objective function.
 What we want to do is to choose the particular decision that make objective function optimal.
 When we change decisions, we change the network structure for the flow (e.g. _On Her Majesty's Secret Service_) or change the capacity of edges.
 This results in different flow!
 > - final distribution of quantities &/ distribution of flow is related with the objective function